-You know whenever I read about our Constitution; it makes me wonder, as to what is independence?
+You know, whenever I read about our Constitution, it makes me wonder, as to what is independence?
 Was it just a day?
 Or was it a starting point of something significant?

-Over the last few years, whenever I am outside of country, my passport (which is the defining factor mostly) speaks a lot and then we meet people.
-Many are informed about India through different opinions and all I add is another opinion from a Indian perspective.
-Believe me, there are several perspectives to a particular thing just like we have several Gods and Goddess in our mythology.
-We fight to prove our perspectives are right, but I guess I realized that’s the beauty of the country I was born.
+Over the last few years, whenever I am outside of the country, my passport (which is the defining factor mostly) speaks a lot and then meets people.
+Many are informed about India through different opinions, and all I add is another opinion from an Indian perspective.
+There are several perspectives on a particular thing, just like we have several Gods and Goddesses in our mythology.
+We fight to prove our views are right, but I guess I realized that’s the beauty of the country I was born.

 I believe we seek to be independent more than ever before, at least in my generation of living.
-We the people haven’t realized the power of the government that is made by people alone.
+We, the people, haven’t realized the government’s power that is made by people alone.
 We need to understand the importance of being a drop and its contribution to the ocean.
-I seek our country to be more self aware and for that each individual to be self-aware before going out and condemning things.
+I seek our country to be more self-aware and for that each individual to be self-aware before going out and condemning things.

-Like Swami Vivekananda said – “The goal of mankind is knowledge… now this knowledge is inherent in man.
+As Swami Vivekananda said – “The goal of mankind is knowledge… now this knowledge is inherent in man.
 No knowledge comes from outside: it is all inside.
-What we say a man ‘knows’, should, in strict psychological language, be what he ‘discovers’ or ‘unveils’; what man ‘learns’ is really what he discovers by taking the cover off his own soul, which is a mine of infinite knowledge.”
+What we say a man ‘knows’ should, in strict psychological language, be what he ‘discovers’ or ‘unveils’; what man ‘learns’ is really what he discovers by taking the cover off his own soul, which is a mine of infinite knowledge.”

 India is merely a geographical land if we remove the masses from it.
-So in that sense I have to think of the power we people hold.
-We can accept, we can change and at times we can hope for the better.
+So in that sense, I have to think of the power we people hold.
+We can accept, we can change, and at times we can hope for the better.

 “Hope is a good thing, maybe the best of things and no good thing ever dies” – Shawshank Redemption